 Factors that determine which imaging tests are used in different types of cancer

-Many different scans are used to get images of what’s happening inside the body, including x-rays, ultrasound, MRI, nuclear medicine scans and others.
+Many different scans are used to get images of what’s happening inside the body, including x-rays, ultrasound, CT or MRI scans, nuclear medicine scans, and others.
 The tests your health care team recommends may depend on a number of factors, such as:

-- Where the tumor is and what type it is; some imaging studies work better for certain organs or tissues
+- Where the tumor is and what type it is; some imaging tests work better for certain organs or tissues

 - Whether or not a biopsy (tissue sample) is needed